 We recognize leases on our consolidated balance sheet when a lessor makes an asset underlying a lease having a term in excess of twelve months available for our use.
 As allowed under ASC Topic 842 - "Leases" ("Topic 842"), we have elected not to apply the recognition requirements to leases that, at their commencement dates, have lease terms of twelve months or less and do not include options to purchase their underlying assets that we are reasonably certain to exercise.
 The present value of lease payments over the term of the lease provides the basis for the initial measurement of ROU assets and their related lease liabilities.
 We measure finance lease liabilities using the rates implicit in the leases; operating lease liabilities are measured using our incremental borrowing rates, for collateralized loans, at the commencement date.
-Variable lease payments, other than those that are dependent on an index or on a rate, are not included in the measurement of ROU assets and their related lease liabilities.
+Variable lease payments, other than those that are dependent on an index or on a rate (at which they are measured on their commencement dates), are not included in the measurement of ROU assets and their related lease liabilities.
 Lease terms include extension periods if the lease agreement includes an option to extend the lease that we are reasonably certain to exercise.
-As allowed under Topic 842, we have elected, for all classes of assets, the practical expedient to not separate lease components of a contract.
+As allowed under Topic 842, we have elected, for all classes of assets, the practical expedient to not separate lease components of a contract from nonlease components of a contract.